Schönhof (Görlitz)

-The Schönhof ([ʃøːnhoːf], literally translated 'Beautiful Court') is the oldest Renaissance-building in Görlitz, Germany.
+The Schönhof ([ʃøːnhoːf], literally 'beautiful court') is the oldest Renaissance-building in Görlitz, Germany.
 The building on Bretheren Street 8 (Brüderstraße) was constructed by Wendel Roskopf in 1526 over the surviving stone foundations after the town fire in 1525.

 Favored by its topographical location, the comfortably furnished representative building served as a royal guesthouse since the 14th century.
 Its historical and architectural value was recognized early on and saved the house from far-reaching conversion measures and even demolitions.